danduphalgunkumar/Book-Store-Services/README.md

 # Steps To Run The Application
 <ul>
 <li>This project uses project Lombok.
 So, if you do not have Lombok plugins inserted into your IDE, please install it into your IDD.</li>
-<li>Now in your IDE, open the application.yaml file, change the spring datasource url, username and password.
-Right now the spring datasource url=”jdbc:mysql://localhost:3306/bookstore” which is likely to be same in your case too.
-If not please put on your datasource url.
-Right now Spring datasource name is “root” and password is “admin” which is likely to change in your case.
-Please put on your database username and password in these fields.</li>
 <li>Now you can run your application.
 The table “book” will be automatically created in “bookstoredb”.
 By default, it runs in port:8080.
-You can open up the swagger ui from  following url: http://localhost:8080/swagger-ui.html .</li>
+You can open up the swagger ui from  following url: **http://localhost:8080/swagger-ui.html** .</li>
 <li>You can also use jacoco plugins to generate unit test reports.
 For that go to the project root folder and run the following two commands in command prompt:
     <ul><li>mvn clean test</li>
     <li>mvn jacoco:report</li>